June 28 - July 4, 2020: Issue 456

 1930'S

-The inagural meeting of the Narrabeen Ladies Amateur Swimming Club was held on September 17, 1933 at Mrs Selig's House in Narrabeen.
+The inaugural meeting of the Narrabeen Ladies Amateur Swimming Club was held on September 17, 1933 at Mrs Selig's House in Narrabeen.
 Thirty people gathered to discuss the formation of a ladies swimming club.
 Mrs Mary Chambers from the NSW Women's Amateur Swimming Association presided over the meeting.
-Mrs Lottie EWoods put forward the motion that a Swimming Club be formed and Mrs selig seconded the motion and with that, the Narrabeen Amateur Swimming Club was founded.
+Mrs Lottie EWoods put forward the motion that a Swimming Club be formed and Mrs Selig seconded the motion and with that, the Narrabeen Amateur Swimming Club was founded.

 The officers elected were as follows (from the original minutes of the first meeting):